Rishitha1512/Ecommerce-Follow-Along/README.md

 ### 3. **Developed Backend Endpoint for Address Retrieval**:
 - Created a backend route to fetch and return all the addresses associated with the user.

+## Milestone 24:
+### 1. **Displayed All Ordered Products**:
+- Implemented functionality to display all the products that the user is ordering.
+- Ensured that each product is shown with its details in the order summary.

+### 2. **Displayed Selected Delivery Address**:
+- Displayed the address that the user selected for delivery during checkout.

+### 3. **Displayed Total Value of the Cart**:
+- Calculated and displayed the total price of products in the cart.
+- Updated the total dynamically based on the items in the cart.

+### 4. **Added Confirm Order Button**:
+- Included a **Confirm Order** button at the bottom of the summary page.